 Out of necessity, many merchants have implemented multilayered anti-fraud defenses on their eCommerce sites.
 It’s often the case that when they expand their presence into mobile-friendly environments, they find that their defenses don’t function as effectively.

-If a site allows users to make weak, easily-guessed passwords, a certain percentage will do so, making themselves easy prey for fraudsters.
+If a site or app allows users to make weak, easily guessed passwords, a certain percentage will do so, making themselves easy prey for fraudsters.
 Even strong passwords can be compromised by data breaches when customers use the same one across multiple sites.

-Merchants also see a lot of friendly fraud resulting from mCommerce.
+Merchants also see a lot of friendly fraud resulting from m-commerce.
 Some of the unique features of mobile shopping, such as “one-click” purchasing and in-app purchases, are frequently cited by friendly fraudsters claiming that they placed an order by mistake.

 Mobile shoppers have different purchasing habits than shoppers on desktop sites.
 If they’re more likely to buy impulsively, that also means that their purchases are likely to be on the smaller side.
 Many merchants find that their customers still prefer desktop sites for major, expensive purchases.

-Catering to the behaviors of your mobile customers often means enabling quick, seamless, impulse-friendly transactions—the kind that demand minimal input from the customer and can be processed quickly.
+Catering to the behaviors of your mobile customers often means enabling quick, seamless, impulse-friendly transactions that demand minimal input from the customer and can be processed quickly.
 In other words, you can’t subject transactions to rigorous anti-fraud screening and still give mobile customers as fast and frictionless a shopping experience as they might want.

-How Can Merchants Prevent mCommerce Fraud?
+How Can Merchants Prevent M-commerce Fraud?

 Merchants have a lot of options when it comes to preventing account takeover, especially when it comes to things like enabling two-factor authentication, requiring strong passwords, and forcing timed logouts.
 You can also ask customers to opt in for push notifications to alert them to orders and account changes.

-By analyzing data from fraud and chargebacks that originated with mobile transactions, you may be able to identify the specific vulnerabilities that cause the most problems for your business.
+By analyzing data from fraud and chargebacks that originated from mobile transactions, you may be able to identify the specific vulnerabilities that cause the most problems for your business.
 Analyzing friendly fraud chargebacks can tell you what transaction data you need to capture to present as evidence when fighting similar chargebacks in the future.

-mCommerce fraud may just be the same old tricks with a slight twist in the delivery, but merchants who don’t adapt their defenses to the small differences may find themselves blocking legitimate customers while allowing fraudsters to waltz on in.
+M-commerce fraud may just be the same old tricks with a slight twist in the delivery, but merchants who don’t adapt their defenses to the small differences may find themselves blocking legitimate customers while allowing fraudsters to waltz on in.
 Your mobile fraud prevention plan can’t just be a cut-and-paste job; it needs separate analytics to determine the threats it faces and defenses specifically tailored to meet those threats.